What is coronavirus?

-- New confusion or inability to arouse (wake up from sleep).
+- Inability to arouse (wake up from sleep).

 - Bluish lips or face.

 This list does not include all possible symptoms.
-Contact your healthcare provider if you are concerned you may COVID-19, have other symptoms or have any severe symptoms.
+Contact your healthcare provider if you are concerned you may coronavirus, have other symptoms or have any severe symptoms.

 Diagnosis and Tests